colinw10/huddl-app/docs/copilot-task/04-FRONTEND-INSTRUCTIONS.md

 // log in/out/signup gets that from here.
 //
 // State you need:
-// - user: Object with user data (id, username, email, profile) or null if not logged in
+// - user: Object with user data (id, username, email, first_name, last_name, profile) or null if not logged in
-// - loading: Boolean - are we checking auth status? (important for initial load)
+// - isLoading: Boolean - are we checking auth status? (important for initial load)
+// - isAuthenticated: Boolean - is user logged in?
 // - error: String - any error messages from auth operations
 //
 // Functions you need to provide:
-// - login(credentials): Send username/password to API, store token, set user
+// - login(credentials): Send EMAIL/password to API, store tokens, set user
-// - signup(userData): Create account, store token, set user
+// - signup(userData): Create account, auto-login, redirect
-// - logout(): Clear token and user state
+// - logout(): Clear tokens and user state
 // - checkAuth(): Check if token exists and is valid, fetch current user
+//
+// IMPORTANT: Login uses EMAIL, not username!
+// Frontend sends: { email: "user@example.com", password: "..." }
+// Backend returns: { access: "...", refresh: "..." }
 //
 // Integration points:
 // - Uses apiClient.js (Tito builds) for HTTP requests